Current Students - Life in the UK

 An immigration health surcharge will be required to be paid by those who apply for a visa to come to the UK to study for more than six months.
 This means that health surcharge payers will be able to access the National Health Service in the same way as a permanent resident, i.e. they will receive NHS care generally free of charge but may be charged for services a permanent resident would also pay for, such as dental treatment.

 The health surcharge is payable in full at the time of the immigration application.
 The amount charged will be calculated based on the amount of time a migrant would be permitted to stay in the UK.
-Further information about the immigration health surcharge can be found here.
+Further information about the immigration health surcharge can be found on the government website.

 It is advisable to register with a doctor once you are settled in your accommodation.
 If you are living on campus you can register with our local GP by picking up a form at our Student Services reception desk.